Last Updated on May 10, 2021

 Welcome to the hottest new camping gear on the market – the Tent Cot.

 So what exactly is a tent cot?
-Well, as the name suggests, it is a cot with a tent attached.
+Well, as the name suggests, it is a cot with a tent attached or a tent with a cot built in.
 All you need to do is to unfold the cot, and voila, you are ready to go to bed!

 But that’s not all; tent cots have a lot more to offer.
 Let me list some great advantages they have over the traditional model of having separate tents and cots.